L05/p5.touchgui/NOTES.md

 - Should sliders have dead zones at the end?
     - Let users process output
 - Should buttons have on and off labels?
-- **What's the b  alance between simplicity and feature availability/flexibility?**
+- **What's the balance between simplicity and feature availability/flexibility?**

 # FUTURE OBJECT IDEAS
 - Pages/Tabs